Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Computations

 { {\bf Acknowledgments}}

-It is a pleasure to thank Tim Adamo and Benoit Vicedo for helpful discussions.
+It is a pleasure to thank Tim Adamo, Kevin Costello and Beno\^{i}t Vicedo for helpful discussions.
 This work has been partially supported by STFC consolidated grants ST/P000681/1, ST/T000694/1.
 The work of RB is supported by EPSRC studentship EP/N509620/1.